 This study employed qualitative and quantitative research techniques.
 A descriptive and exploratory research design was selected to determine the Role of the Indian Council for Cultural Relations (ICCR) in International Understanding: A Study among International Students in India.
 The authors selected 35 International students studying under the ICCR scheme in various universities in different states of India.
 The data was collected through the structured questionnaire, which was used with SPSS version 25 for the analysis.
 Also, the study employed descriptive, correlation, and regression analysis to analyse the collected data.

-RESULT AND DISCUSSION:
+RESULT AND DISCUSSION

 Table 1.
 Descriptive Statistics of Demographics